Oral Torah: The Gemara

-HaNasi's method of codification, in which he often included minority viewpoints and citation by name to rabbis who championed different viewpoints, became a template for the Gemara, a compendium of discussions and commentaries on the Mishnah's laws by generations of leading rabbis during the next four centuries in the two centers of Jewish life, Judea and Babylonia.
+HaNasi's method of codification, in which he often included minority viewpoints and citation by name to rabbis who championed different viewpoints, became a template for the Gemara, a compendium of discussions and commentaries on the Mishnah's laws by generations of leading rabbis during the next four centuries in the two centers of Jewish life, Syria Palaestina or "Judea" and Asoristan or "Babylonia".
 The Gemara with the Mishnah came to be edited together into compilations known as the Talmud.
 Both the Babylonian Talmud and the Jerusalem Talmud have been transmitted in written form to the present day, although the more extensive Babylonian Talmud is widely considered to be more authoritative.

 The Talmud's discussions follow the order of the Mishnah, although not all tractates are discussed.
 Generally, a law from the Mishnah is cited, which is followed by a rabbinic deliberation on its meaning.
 The discussion often, but not always, results in a decision regarding the more persuasive or authoritative position based on available sources or anecdotal evidence.
 (See Aliba dehilchasa.)

 In Jewish tradition

-Orthodox Judaism
+Rabbinic thought

-Rabbinic Judaism holds the Oral Law to be of divine origin.
-The divinity and authoritativeness of the Oral Law as transmitted from God to Moses on Mount Sinai, continues to be universally accepted by Orthodox and Haredi Judaism as a fundamental precept of Judaism.
+Rabbinic tradition considers the Oral Law to be of divine origin.
+The divinity and authoritativeness of the Oral Law as transmitted from God to Moses on Mount Sinai, continues to be accepted by Orthodox and Haredi Judaism as a fundamental precept of Judaism.
 The Oral Law was the basis for nearly all subsequent rabbinic literature.
 It is therefore intricately related to the development of Halacha.
 As such, despite codification, interpretation of the Oral Law is likewise required.